-Because the North-facing wall of a home generally receives little sun, shade plants are recommended for planting beds on that side of the house.
-However, not all so-called "shade plants" necessarily have to avoid the sun, which gives you the option of planting the same varieties in multiple areas.
+Because the north-facing wall of a home generally receives little sun, shade plants are recommended for planting beds on that side of the house.
+However, not all so-called shade plants necessarily have to avoid the sun, which gives you the option of planting the same varieties in multiple areas.
 You can also find shade-tolerant species in many different types of plants from annuals to perennial climbers.

-Many shade plants can take quite a bit of sun, provided that they are watered adequately.
-I have witnessed beautiful displays of the annual, impatiens growing in relatively sunny areas.
-Usually associated with shady spots, impatiens will thrive in partial sun; watering requirements will obviously rise in such a location.
-The same holds true for some of the other annuals usually found at garden centers in the shade section; for example, wax begonias.
+Many shade plants can take quite a bit of sun if watered adequately.
+Beautiful displays of an annual impatiens have grown in relatively sunny areas.
+Usually associated with shady spots, impatiens will still thrive in partial sun, as long as their watering requirements are met in the given location.
+The same holds true for some of the other annuals usually found at garden centers in the shade section, such as wax begonias.

-It is important to recognize the distinction between a plant's being "shade-tolerant" and its requiring shade.
-Plants in the former category simply offer you more options: they can be grown in full shade, but they do not have to be installed in such areas.
+It is important to recognize the distinction between plants that are described as shade-tolerant and plants that truly require shade.
+Shade-tolerant plants offer you more options since they can be grown in full shade, but they do not need constant shade (or at least low light) to survive.

-Bleeding heart (see picture) is an example of a shade-tolerant perennial grown for its flowers.
-I grow several bleeding heart plants in my own landscaping.
-They receive varying amounts of sunlight.
-I try to supply those subjected to the most sunshine with more water (to compensate), but, because bleeding hearts are early-season plants, I usually do not worry excessively over their receiving too much sunlight.
-The really hot weather here (in New England, USA) does not kick in until bleeding heart season is over.
+If you are not interested in annuals, consider bleeding heart, a shade-tolerant perennial grown for its flowers.
+This plant also can receive varying amounts of sunlight.
+Try to supply those subjected to the most sunshine with more water (to compensate), but, because bleeding hearts are early-season plants, you do not need to be overly concerned with them receiving too much sunlight.

-Bleeding heart is a medium-sized perennial; if you need something shorter, you could grow Vinca minor.
-Or if you do not mind a foliage plant (as opposed to a type grown for its flowers) for your North-facing wall, try that long-time favorite perennial, the hosta plant.
-An example of a fairly short type is 'Patriot' hosta.
-Increased sunlight changes their leaf colors, but hostas would still be a good low-growing ground cover for your North side.
+Bleeding heart is a medium-sized perennial.
+If you need something shorter, you could grow Vinca minor.
+Or if you do not mind a foliage plant (as opposed to a type grown for its flowers) for your north-facing wall, try that long-time favorite perennial, the hosta plant.
+An example of a fairly short type is a Patriot hosta cultivar.
+Increased sunlight changes its leaf colors, and hostas are a good low-growing ground cover for your north side.

-But there is another growing condition to consider here, besides amount of sunshine: the moisture content of the soil.
-The ground under the eaves of a house can be notoriously dry, because the eaves intercept rainfall.
+There is another growing condition to consider here, besides the amount of sunshine, and that is the moisture content of the soil.
+The ground under the eaves of a house can be notoriously dry because the eaves intercept rainfall.
 For areas that are well-protected by roof overhangs, consider plants that are good in dry shade, such as lilyturf, foxglove, bugleweed, Stella de Ora daylily, and hostas.

 Shrubs and Vines for Shade

-If you wish to grow larger plants against a North-facing wall, you have a narrower variety of choices, but still plenty (unless you are really fussy).
-Do note, however, that Northerners seeking a perennial climbing vine that blooms nicely, is well-behaved, and does well in a shady area, then Climbing hydrangea (which is variously classified as a vine or a shrub) is probably your best bet.
-But check out the following resource for further ideas:
+If you wish to grow larger plants against a north-facing wall, you have a narrower variety of choices, but still plenty (unless you are really fussy).
+If you are seeking a perennial climbing vine that blooms nicely, is well-behaved, and does well in a shady area, then Climbing hydrangea (which is variously classified as a vine or a shrub) is probably your best bet.

 You have a greater number of options with shrubs.
-Yew bushes are a classic choice for shade.
-But they do not offer a floral display.
+Yew bushes are a classic choice for shade, but they do not offer a floral display.
 If you want flowering shrubs, be aware that, while some tolerate shade, they may not blossom as profusely in a spot with low light levels.
-Explore your options here: